We’ve rounded up this year’s best camping chairs to guide you through the different ways you can comfortably kick back in nature.

 Always check the specs listed online or on the product tag.

 How heavy is too heavy for a camping chair?

 This all depends on how far you’ll be rucking it around and how much weight you can handle.
 Some camping stools are less than a pound, which is ideal for ultralighters on the move.

 Most camping chairs have been weather-proofed.
 As such, it’s generally not recommended to throw it in a washing machine, as this can remove the coating or shrink the material.

 Instead, a simple rinse under warm water with a light soap (think Dr. Bronner’s Original) will usually do the trick.
 You can also use a toothbrush dipped in a water-vinegar solution for especially tough stains and caked-on dirt.

 Technological advances in material science have revolutionized the camping chair (who’d’ve thunk?).
 Now, what was once a glamping luxury is an ultralight essential for any happy outdoor adventure.

-For its all-around versatility as a comfortable, lightweight, durable, and portable camping chair, we recommend the Helinox Chair Zero.
+For its all-around versatility as a comfortable, lightweight, durable, and portable camping chair, we recommend the Helinox Sunset Chair.